Right Arrow

 Ensure qualified personnel handle tasks

-Boosts traceability and workforce confidence
+Enhances traceability and workforce confidence

-Immediate performance feedback
+Real-time performance feedback

-Highlight deviations immediately
+Highlight deviations in real time

 Facilitates coaching in the moment